Two Weight Inequalities for the Cauchy Transform from $ \mathbb{R}$ to $ \mathbb{C}_+$: Global to Local Reduction

 \end{proof}

 \begin{lemma} There holds

 \end{lemma}

-\begin{proof} The first steps of the proof are to pass to a new two weight inequality from which the estimate above follows.
-First note that, again by construction of stopping data, that
+\begin{proof} The first stage of the proof is to pass to a new two weight inequality from which the estimate above follows.
+The second stage is to prove a new two weight inequality, which itself requires a delicate analysis.